-Application Deadline: Friday, March 1, 2013
+Application Deadline: Friday, March 3, 2017

 Interns average 20 hours per week at the center

 These hours are averages, and vary over the course of the semester.
 The beginning of the semester tends to be slow, while interns build their caseloads.
 Caseloads typically fill by the end of the first full month of the semester (September and February).
 In order to balance this, and ensure that interns earn enough direct service hours, opportunities for outreach and an immersion experience through the diversity seminar are required.

 Group Supervision: Each intern receives 2 hours of group supervision on Thursday mornings from 10:00 to 12:00.
-Those interns who are assigned to a clinical team have 1 additional hour of group supervision, which is scheduled with the team.
+Those interns who are assigned to a clinical team have 1 additional hour of group supervision, which is scheduled with the clinical team.

 Diversity Training: Each intern attends 1.5 hours of Diversity Training at the Center on Thursday mornings from 8:30 to 10:00.
 As part of the Diversity Training, interns will participate in an immersion experience for 15 hours in the fall semester and 10 hours in the spring semester.